Navy Tattoo Policy: What’s Allowed and What’s Not in 2024

 A sailor reading a document with a list of frequently asked questions about the navy tattoo policy

-The Navy’s tattoo policy has evolved to be more inclusive while maintaining professional standards.
+The tattoo policy in the Navy has transformed to be more inclusive while maintaining professional standards.

-Let’s address some common questions about current regulations.
+Here are some common questions regarding current regulations.

 Can you have tattoos on your hands while serving in the Navy?

-Yes, you can have tattoos on your hands while serving in the Navy.
+Yes, you are permitted to have tattoos on your hands while serving in the Navy.

-The policy allows hand tattoos, including on the fingers and palms.
+The policy allows for hand tattoos, including on the fingers and palms.

 There are no size restrictions for hand tattoos.